 20 Female Patriots of the American Revolution

-From Deborah Sampson, who dressed as a man to join the army, to Mercy Otis Warren, who used her pen to shape political thought, these patriots helped build the foundation of a new nation.
-Their stories are not only inspiring but essential to understanding the true scope of sacrifice and service during the Revolutionary War.
+From Deborah Sampson, who disguised herself as a man to fight in the army, to Mercy Otis Warren, who used her writing to influence political ideas, these patriots helped shape the foundation of a new nation.
+Their stories inspire and are integral to understanding the full extent of sacrifice and service during the Revolutionary War.

 Deborah Sampson

-Deborah Sampson remains one of the most remarkable figures of the American Revolution.
-Born in Massachusetts in 1760, she disguised herself as a man and enlisted under the name Robert Shurtliff in 1782.
-At a time when women were barred from military service, Sampson risked everything to serve in the Continental Army.
-She joined the 4th Massachusetts Regiment and saw active combat, even sustaining wounds in battle.
-To avoid discovery, she treated one injury herself, removing a musket ball from her thigh with a penknife and sewing needle.
+Deborah Sampson is one of the most famous people of the American Revolution.
+Sampson was born in Massachusetts in 1760.
+She disguised herself as a man and enlisted in the Continental Army as Robert Shurtliff in 1782.
+At a time when women were not allowed to serve in the military, Sampson risked everything to become a soldier in the army of the United Colonies.
+She served with the 4th Massachusetts Regiment and saw active duty during the war.
+She was even wounded in battle, and to prevent others from knowing she was a woman, she treated her own wounds.
+She took a penknife and needle and removed the musket ball from her thigh, and sewed up the hole.

-Her identity was eventually discovered after she fell ill and was treated in a hospital.
-Rather than face punishment, she was honorably discharged by General Henry Knox in 1783.
-After the war, she toured as a public speaker and petitioned successfully for a military pension, making her one of the few women to receive one for Revolutionary War service.
-Sampson’s bravery and determination challenged gender norms and earned her a lasting place in America’s fight for independence.
+Eventually, she became ill and was treated in the hospital, where she was discovered.
+She was not punished but was honorably discharged by General Henry Knox in 1783.
+After the war, she became a public speaker and petitioned for a military pension, which she received, one of the few women to do so for service in the war.
+Sampson’s courage and fortitude helped break gender barriers and left her a place in American history.

 Molly Pitcher (Mary Ludwig Hays)